Angelmeera/Fractal-graph/README.md

 This repository presents a computational framework for investigating fractal constructions and graph labeling problems, with particular emphasis on **Iterated Function Systems (IFS)** and **graceful labeling techniques**.
 The work explores the intersection of fractal geometry and graph theory, providing implementations that bridge theoretical constructs with practical applications in communication networks and graph-theoretic optimization.

-It accompanies the paper *On Graceful Labeling of Finite Approximation of Fractal Graphs*.
+It accompanies the paper *Graceful Labelings of Fractal Graphs and a $C_4$-Cactus Boundary Bound*.
 The notebooks in Part 1 build and illustrate the fractal graphs and their labelings; the scripts in Part 2 reproduce the exhaustive computations behind the paper's tables and claims, each printing the numbers that appear in the text so that any result can be checked directly.

 ## Research Context